120 Days Back From Today: A Journey Through Time and Calculation

 Method 3: Employing Online Date Calculators

 Numerous online date calculators are available.
 These tools provide a quick and accurate way to determine the date 120 days ago.
 Simply input today's date and specify the number of days to subtract, and the calculator will instantly provide the correct date.
 These calculators are a convenient option for those who want to avoid manual calculations.
-However, it's always good to understand the underlying principles, even when using a calculator, for a deeper understanding of the process.
+That said, it's always good to understand the underlying principles, even when using a calculator, for a deeper understanding of the process.

 Addressing the Leap Year Conundrum